Culture of Italy: Sculpture

 Michelangelo's great brooding sculptures, such as the figures of Night and Day in the Medici Chapel in Florence, dominated High Renaissance Italian sculpture.
 His David, is perhaps, the most famous sculpture in the world.
 It differs from previous representations of the subject in that David is depicted before his battle with Goliath and not after the giant's defeat.
 Instead of being shown victorious over a foe much larger than he, David looks tense and ready for combat.

 Gian Lorenzo Bernini was the most important sculptor of the Baroque period.
 He combined emotional and sensual freedom with theatrical presentation and an almost photographic naturalism.
-Bernini's saints and other figures seem to sit, stand, and move as living people — and the viewer becomes part of the scene.
+Bernini's saints and other figures seem to sit, stand, and move as living people—and the viewer becomes part of the scene.
 This involvement of the spectator is a basic characteristic of Baroque sculpture.
 One of his most famous works is Ecstasy of Saint Teresa.

 The Neoclassical movement arose in the late 18th century.
 The members of this very international school restored what they regarded as classical principles of art.
-They were direct imitators of ancient Greek sculptors, and emphasized classical drapery and the nude.
-The leading Neoclassical artist in Italy, was Antonio Canova, who like many other foreign neoclassical sculptors including Bertel Thorvaldsen was based in Rome.
-His ability to carve pure white Italian marble has seldom been equaled.
+They were direct imitators of ancient Greek sculptors, and emphasised classical drapery and the nude.
+The leading Neoclassical artist in Italy was Antonio Canova, who like many other foreign neoclassical sculptors including Bertel Thorvaldsen was based in Rome.
+His ability to carve pure white Italian marble has seldom been equalled.
 Most of his statues are in European collections, but the Metropolitan Museum of Art in New York City owns important works, including Perseus and Cupid and Psyche.

 In the 20th century, many Italians played leading roles in the development of modern art.
 Futurist sculptors tried to show how space, movement, and time affected form.
 These artists portrayed objects in motion, rather than their appearance at any particular moment.
 An example is Umberto Boccioni's Unique Forms of Continuity in Space.